Diabetes dietDiet - diabetes; Blood sugar management

 Note.
 These numbers are general values, but they may vary widely depending on other factors, including if and how they are cooked and foods they are combined with.

-- Low- Carbohydrate diets are mostly fairly similar (Paleo, South Beach, Atkins, Sugar Busters, etc.)
+- Low-carbohydrate diets are mostly fairly similar (such as Paleo, South Beach, Atkins, Sugar Busters.)

 - While initial phases and instructions vary, the majority of the caloric reduction comes from eliminating the big starches (rice, bread, pasta, potato, flour).

 - Although there have been concerns that these diets may be harmful for bone and kidney health, good scientific studies have not shown evidence of these effects.